elias-michaias/flint/README.md

    The first build will automatically:
    - Download and build libdill for structured concurrency
-   - Download amoeba header files for constraint solving
+   - Download and build NLopt for constraint solving
    - Create status tracking files in `.deps/`

 4. **Run the test suite** to verify everything works: